 And for an added bonus, LEAVE WORK AT WORK!!
 You ARE on vacation.
 Enjoy the sunsets and the sunrises.
 Listen to the birds as you relax under your canopy sipping your morning coffee.
 Meet your camping neighbors, you just might find some really cool people.

 RVing is a wonderful way to travel.
 You get to see things that a lot of folks don’t and you get to have some pretty unique experiences along the way.
-DO you have any additional tips for stress free traveling?
+Check out How To Rent n RV if you don’t yet have an RV but are looking to take that much needed vacation.
+Do you have any additional tips for stress free traveling?
 Let us know in the comments below.